ansys/pyensight/doc/source/calc_functions.rst

     * - dir Z
       - constant number: Integration direction vector z component
     * - num_points
-      - constant number: Number of points along ray in the integration direction.
-        (integration delta will be ray length divided by num_points)
+      - constant number: Number of points along ray in the integration direction (The integration delta is the ray length divided by the number of points.)
     * - variable
-      - Variable that is integrated along the ray.
+      - Variable that is integrated along the ray
     * - component
       - If the variable is a vector [X], [Y], [Z], or [] for magnitude

 .. note::
-     This function will not work properly for Server of Servers (SOS).
-Each portion will only give its local value.
+     This function does not work properly for Server of Servers (SOS).
+Each portion only gives its local value.